How to Take Good Car Pictures

 If you’re selling your vehicle or using the image for personal use, you’ll want to spend time making the image look the best you can.

-Tip 2: Clean up your car.
-Unless you are photographing a vehicle after an incident or crash, it is recommended that you clean your vehicle, and remove dirt and debris.
+Clean up your car.
+Unless you are photographing a vehicle after an incident or crash, it is recommended that you clean your vehicle and remove dirt and debris.

 A simple wash and wax can make your car shine.
 This is especially important when selling your vehicle or taking a beauty shot of a vehicle.

-While a cell phone photo will work for most needs, and I’ve taken several magazine-quality photos with my phone, you simply can’t beat the capabilities of a quality camera.
+While a cell phone photo will work for most needs, you simply can’t beat the capabilities of a quality camera.
 If you want your photos to truly stand out among the crowd, consider the use of a digital single-lens reflex (DSLR) camera.

 For images for your insurance adjuster, a photo from a newer cell phone will work just fine.
-Older cell phones have lower-resolution image-taking capabilities and may result in a blurry image that is unusable in most situations.
+Older cell phones have lower-resolution image-taking capabilities and may result in a blurry, unusable image.